+Fig. 2 – Bayesian age depth model (Blaauw and Christeny, 2011) for 120-1863 cm of core MD99-2289.
+Radiocarbon ages are shown in blue; NGRIP tie points and tephra zones are shown in teal.
+The dark blue line shows the model’s weighted mean age.
+Dashed lines represent the model’s 95% probability intervals.

 2.3 Preparation of foraminifera

 Foraminifera were collected at regular intervals from the >150 μm fraction of both cores.
 While records of the core from which each sample was collected have unfortunately been lost, it is assumed for this study that samples between 10-2200 cm were taken from MD99-2289 and samples between 2300-2985 cm were from MD99-2288 (Brendryen, personal communication 2019).
-A full record of sample depths can be found in the supplementary information.
-For IEC analysis, 100 to 150 individuals were pooled for each sample, while 30 to 50 individuals were pooled for RP-HPLC.
+A full record of samples taken can be found in the supplementary information.
+For IEC analysis, 100 to 150 individuals were pooled for each analytical sample, while 30 to 50 individuals were pooled for RP-HPLC.
 All samples were cleaned by sonication according to Miller et al., (1983).

 2.3.1.
 Isolation of the intra-crystalline fraction

-To initially determine the stability of the intra-crystalline fraction of Nps biomineral proteins during prolonged oxidation, oxidation treatments using NaOCl (bleach) of up to 360 hours (15 days) were carried out on Nps taken from three core depths (250 cm, 500 cm and 1450 cm).
+To initially determine the stability of the intra-crystalline fraction of Nps biomineral proteins during prolonged oxidation, foraminiferal samples were taken from three depths (250 cm, 500 cm and 1450 cm) for extended bleaching experiments.
+Oxidation treatments using NaOCl (bleach) were carried out on Nps between 24 hours and 336 hours (1450 cm) or 360 hours (250 cm and 500 cm).

-50 μL NaOCl (12% w/v) per mg of material was added to each sample; samples were shaken every 24 hours to aid penetration of the bleach into the biomineral.
+30-50 μL NaOCl (12% w/v) was added to each sample; samples were shaken every 24 hours to aid penetration of the bleach into the biomineral.
 At the end of the bleaching period the bleach was pipetted off, the sample rinsed six times with ultrapure water and once with HPLC-grade methanol, then air dried prior to demineralisation.
-Samples analysed by IEC were dried for 15 minutes at 60°C; samples analysed by RP-HPLC were dried for 5-10 minutes at 110°C.
+Samples analysed by IEC were dried for 15 minutes at 60°C; samples analysed by RP-HPLC were dried for 5-10 minutes at 110°C. This difference in procedure reflects the standard protocols of the different laboratories in which the analyses were carried out: IEC at the University of Bergen and RP-HPLC at the University of York.

 2.3.2.
 Analysis of racemisation trends in Nps